orbforge/orb-docs/docs/getting-started/README.md

 # Getting Started with Orb

 Welcome to Orb!
-This section will guide you through everything you need to know to get started with Orb - from understanding what Orb is to installing the app or setting up your first sensor.
+This section will guide you through everything you need to know to get started with Orb - from understanding what Orb is to installing the app and setting up your first sensor.

 ## Quick Navigation